Yeah, I know it took forever. I have no excuse.

 "Both."
 I shrug.

 "Well, I think Nicolai explained my intentions as to why I chose to open everything that had happened in front of everyone pretty well.
-And as of why I was ignoring you… Do you really don't see it?
+And as of why I was ignoring you… Do you really not see it?
 See the difference?"

 "I really don't."
 I say.
 "Talk to me, Liss.
-You know I'll never be mad at you, especially not about something you had no control about.
+You know I'll never be mad at you, especially not about something you had no control over.
 I understand if you got freaked out about what happened after you passed out but all you needed to do was talk to me.
 Why would you feel it was necessary to ignore me like that?"

 "You know what Rose?"
 Lissa bursts.
 "I'm sick of it, okay?
 I'm just sick of it!"